Smiguel02/MyNetworkScanner/README.md

 # MyNetworkScanner
 Check devices connected in local networks and look for open ports using NMAP in Linux.

+# Features
-Nmap is currently set to use ping scan.
+Use NMAP with ping scan.
+Install or update NMAP.

 # In progress
+Working OS detection.
-Working OS detection and Arch based Linux.
+Install and update NMAP in other based Linux.
+Use ping scan without have install NMAP

-**WARNING**: Only install NMAP in Debian based Linux.
+**WARNING**: Currently, only install or update NMAP in Debian based Linux.